 LTI Can Save Your Organization Money

 Another benefit of LTI is that it can save your organization money.
-Our article Learning Tools Interoperability: The LMS Feature That Can Save You Money explains, “Learning Tools Interoperability can save you, a business owner, big bucks.
-As stated on Training Industry’s website, ‘(With LTI), training organizations can incorporate tools developed outside their own communities, leveraging higher functionality without the related labor and cost.
+Our article Learning Tools Interoperability: The LMS Feature That Can Save You Money3 explains, “Learning Tools Interoperability can save you, a business owner, big bucks.
+As stated on Training Industry’s website4, ‘(With LTI), training organizations can incorporate tools developed outside their own communities, leveraging higher functionality without the related labor and cost.
 The LTI feature prevents the need for IT assistance with an LMS, thus reducing or even preventing IT-related costs.
-IMS Global Learning Consortium says, ‘When vendors take advantage of a common approach to interoperability, such as LTI, integrations can be completed considerably faster and at a much lower cost.’
+IMS Global Learning Consortium5 says, ‘When vendors take advantage of a common approach to interoperability, such as LTI, integrations can be completed considerably faster and at a much lower cost.’
 If you want to dodge IT expenses and give users the best learning experience possible, implement a Learning Tools Interoperability-compliant eLearning system.”

 In light of this information, it would be beyond wise for organizations on a tight budget to take full advantage of this amazing technology known as Learning Tools Interoperability.